HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Introduction

 \section{Introduction}

 The neutral hydrogen~(HI) gas represents a key intermediate stage in baryon cycling, between the initial accretion from the diffuse circumgalactic or intergalactic medium~\citep{sancisi2008, tumlinson2017} and the formation of dense molecular clouds that directly fuel star formation~\citep{kennicutt2012, lada2012, leroy2013}.
 The variation of the HI gas reservoir usually precedes the colour transformation of galaxies induced by star formation and quenching~\citep{baldry2004, faber2007}, while regulating the metallicity of the interstellar medium~(ISM) together with galactic outflows~\citep{dalcanton2007, matteucci2012}.
-In this paper, we develop a statistical framework for connecting the HI gas mass detected by ALFALFA~\citep{haynes2011} to the stellar mass and optical colours of galaxies observed in SDSS~\citep{york2000}, and explore the physical drivers of gas-phase metallicity and the environmental dependence of HI within this framework.
+In this paper, I develop a statistical framework for connecting the HI gas mass detected by ALFALFA~\citep{haynes2011} to the stellar mass and optical colours of galaxies observed in SDSS~\citep{york2000}, and explore the physical drivers of gas-phase metallicity and the environmental dependence of HI within this framework.

 As the most important measure of the HI content of a galaxy, the HI-to-stellar mass ratio $\fgas$~(hereafter referred to as HI fraction) has been found to correlate with the optical colour with a scatter of ${\sim}0.4$ dex~\citep{kannappan2004}.
 Subsequently, \citet{zhang2009} built a photometric estimator of $\fgas$ by introducing an additional scaling of $\fgas$ with the $i$-band surface brightness, reducing the scatter to $0.31$ dex. \citet{li2012} later extended the $\fgas$ estimator by using a linear combination of four parameters~(including stellar mass, stellar surface mass density $\mu_*$, NUV-$r$ colour, and the $g{-}i$ colour gradient), resulting a slightly improved scatter of $0.3$ dex and a more accurate match to the high-$\fgas$ systems observed by ALFALFA.
-Alternatively, non-linear predictors have been recently developed using machine learning algorithms, which usually require training over a large number of HI-detected systems~\citep{teimoorinia2017, rafieferantsoa2018}.
+Alternatively, non-linear predictors have been recently developed using machine learning algorithms, which usually require training over a large number of HI-detected systems~\citep{teimoorinia2017, rafieferantsoa2018}, or simple functional fits to the median $\fgas$ trend with stellar mass~\citep{maddox2015, calette2019}.